COVID-19 Vaccinations in York Region

 What do I need when I receive my vaccine?

 When attending your vaccine appointment, you should wear a short sleeve shirt to ensure your arm is accessible when receiving the vaccine.
-You will also need an ID showing your proof of age, a face mask or covering and your OHIP card if you have one.
+You will also need an ID showing your proof of age and your OHIP card if you have one.

 I don’t drive anymore, how can I get to my vaccination appointment?

-Local and rapid transit services are available in all nine York Region municipalities.
+Local and rapid transit services are available in all nine York Region municipalities to assist you to attend a pharmacy or health care provider for COVID-19 vaccination.
 To learn more and to plan your trip, visit yrt.ca or call 1-866-668-3978

 There are also other transportation services offered by community organizations such as (CHATS, Carefirst, Routes, Pinkcars.ca) you may be eligible for.
 For a complete list of community transportation options, call 211 or visit 211central.ca